-'WOW' moments -
+WOW' moments -

 Your child will soon bring home a sheet of blank wow moments.
-These are for you to fill in with anything your child has done at home that has made you go

-'WOW' e.g. trying a new food, sleeping in their own bed, riding their bike for the first time.....
+These are for you to fill in with anything your child has done at home that has made you say 'WOW' e.g. trying a new food, sleeping in their own bed, riding their bike for the first time.....

-WOW moments are displayed in the classroom and transferred into Learning Journals.
+WOW moments are displayed and transferred into Learning Journals.